US STOCKS-Wall St slides as oil prices surge, Nasdaq confirms bear market

 Russia calls the campaign a "special operation".

-Energy shares, the standout S&P 500 group so far this year, was one of the only sectors logging a gain on Monday.
+Energy .SPNY, the standout S&P 500 group so far this year, was one of the only sectors logging a gain on Monday, rising 1.6%.
 O/R

 “That concern on oil has led to concerns on higher inflation and potential for stagflation," said Mona Mahajan, senior investment strategist at Edward Jones.
 "I think there is just a broader concern that there may be a hit to growth from the consumer given higher prices at the pump.”